Skatteetaten/aurora-gradle-plugin/README.md

 The Aurora plugin will react to the Asciidoc plugin

-The jar task is modified to include the generated documentation into static/docs and also registers an attribute snippetsDir for integration with [Spring Rest Docs](https://projects.spring.io/spring-restdocs/).
+The jar task is modified to include the generated documentation into static/docs and also registers an attribute snippetsDir at `${project.buildDir}/generated-snippets` for integration with [Spring Rest Docs](https://projects.spring.io/spring-restdocs/).

 ### Gradle test logger

 The Aurora plugin will add the gradle test logger plugin on demand [Gradle Test Logger](https://github.com/radarsh/gradle-test-logger-plugin).
+It is enabled with default configuration, check docs for configuration.

     aurora {
         useGradleLogger